What Does a Geriatric Doctor Do? How Seniors Benefit From a Specialist

 Seniors could benefit from seeing a geriatrician if they have complex health issues like Alzheimer’s or dementia or feel that their current doctor isn’t paying enough attention to their health issues, overprescribes medication, or doesn’t take a holistic view when making treatment recommendations.

-Geriatricians can dig deeper to find out if a problem is caused by non-age-related illness or injury rather than just assuming it’s due to age.
+Geriatricians can investigate to determine whether a problem is caused by a non-age-related illness or injury rather than just assuming it’s due to age.

 Because they’re more thorough and have more experience with older bodies, you can be more confident that their diagnosis is accurate.

-To find a geriatrician in your area, use the American Geriatrics Society’s geriatrician finder on their Health in Aging website.
+To find a geriatrician in your area, use the American Geriatrics Society’s geriatrician finder on its Health in Aging website.

-Geriatrics is one of the rarest medical specialties, so there might not be a geriatrician in your area.
+Geriatrics is one of the rarest medical specialties, so a geriatrician might not be in your area.

-The next best thing is to find a doctor who has experience with caring for older adults.
+The next best thing is to find a doctor with experience caring for older adults.

-To make sure the doctor you’re considering truly has the type of experience your older adult needs, be sure to ask for more information.
+Ask for more information to ensure that the doctor you’re considering truly has the experience your older adult needs.

 For example, you could ask: